How to Enroll in Noncredit Classes

 - Identify basic job terminology which may include tools, supplies, materials and safety instructions.

-- Demonstrate appropriate physical and verbal responses to instructions and understanding of basic workplace procedures.
+- Demonstrate appropriate responses to instructions and understanding of basic workplace procedures.

 - Engage in basic interview skills.